-If you spend the time to learn how to repair broken relationships in recovery, it’ll be that much easy to put your plan into action when you’re ready to move in that direction.
-With persistence, candor, introspection and open mind, you can help fix a relationship that you might’ve thought was beyond repair.
+If you spend the time to learn how to repair broken relationships in recovery, it’ll be that much easier to put your plan into action when you’re ready to move in that direction.
+With persistence, candor, introspection and an open mind, you can help fix a relationship that you might’ve thought was beyond repair.

 If you haven’t gotten through recovery yet, it’s time to seek addiction treatment.
 At Renassaince Recovery, we offer a variety of therapy and treatment programs to help you overcome your addiction.
 These options include:

 - Adventure therapy